 THE FINANCE COMMITTEE RECOMMENDS THIS ARTICLE BE ACCEPTED AND ADOPTED TO OUTLINE CAPITAL PROJECTS OVER THE NEXT 7 YEARS.
 THE BALLOT OF JUNE 30TH, 2020 CHANGED THE RULES UNDER WHICH THE CAPITAL SHOULD BE GOVERNED.
-THE FINANCE PLAN COMMITTEE HAS INCORPORATED THE NEW TO THE PLAN.
+THE FINANCE PLAN COMMITTEE INCORPORATED THE NEW TO THE PLAN.
 RULES IN FUNDING RECOMMENDATIONS FOR ITEMS IN THE PLAN ARE MADE SEPARATELY.
-VOTE: YES-8, NO-0 The Board of Selectmen Recommends: 5-0

 MOTION: (Dana DeCosta, Chairman-Finance Committee) I move that this article be accepted and adopted as printed in the Warrant.
-Duly seconded

-CAPITAL ITEMS FUNDED FROM FREE CASH - ITEMS UNDER \$50,000 ARTICLE 11: To see if the Town will vote to raise and appropriate, transfer from available funds or borrow a sufficient sum of money to fund the items in the table below included in the FY 2021 Capital Plan, and to act fully thereon.
+CAPITAL ITEMS FUNDED FROM FREE CASH - ITEMS UNDER \$50,000

+ARTICLE 11: To see if the Town will vote to raise and appropriate, transfer from available funds or borrow a sufficient sum of money to fund the items in the table below included in the FY 2021 Capital Plan, and to act fully thereon.
 By request of the Board of Selectmen.
 Estimated cost: \$42,299.